webappio/docs/advanced-workflows/010-duplicate-vm.md

 ## Layerfiles can set up a migrated database in 5 seconds

-It's common to use Layer to run QA processes against a full stack including open-source databases.
+It's common to use webapp.io to run QA processes against a full stack including open-source databases.

 Consider the following Layerfile: